-Here is the first photo of my Flickr stream, taken in Condensation on December the 26th, 2007.
+Here is the first photo in my Flickr stream, taken in Condensation on December the 26th, 2007.
 Btw, it's a selfie.
-Now you know me :)
+Now you know how I look :)

 Ludmilla Writer was there from the beginning: here's myself and her (left to right) playing in the water and admiring our new island:

 Some time later, we purchased another full sim from Second Life.
 It was located to the west of Condensation Land, and we named it Condensation West.
 Ludmilla Writer had her home there.
 In the meanwhile I had built my own home: